 Bilateral economic and trade relationship

 Australian investment is the most important feature in Australia's commercial ties with Peru.
-Australia's commercial presence in Peru has increased significantly with 62 Australian companies now claiming an office in Peru or investment in a project in Peru, 17 of which are ASX200 companies.
-Trade is modest but continues to grow steadily.
-The relationship is enhanced by Peru's attractiveness as a destination for mining investment and exports of mining services and equipment.
+Australia's commercial presence in Peru has increased significantly with 88 Australian companies now with a presence in Peru.
+Bilateral trade is modest but continues to grow steadily – this would likely be enhanced should the TPP be concluded.

-In 2013 merchandise trade between Australia and Peru totalled approximately A$215 million.
-Major Australian merchandise exports to Peru totalled A$78 million and included specialised machinery and parts, measuring and analysing instruments and civil engineering parts and equipment.
-Major merchandise imports from Peru to Australia totalled A$137 million and included zinc and lead ores and concentrates, animal oils and fats, and crude fertilizers.
-Trade in services has improved significantly, totalling A$175 million in 2013, up from A$62 million in 2007.
+Major merchandise imports from Peru to Australia totalled A$102 million and included animal feed, vegetables, animal oils and fats.
+Trade in services has improved significantly, totalling A$185 million in 2013-14, up from A$62 million in 2007.

 Trade and Investment

 Australia's Trade Commissioner in Lima is responsible for Austrade's activities in Peru, Ecuador and Venezuela.
-In addition to assisting Australian companies successfully invest and expand in Peru, Austrade helps companies take advantage of opportunities to export goods and services to Peru with a particular focus on education.
-Opportunities exist in selling goods and services to the extractive industries, infrastructure (energy, airports and traffic systems), agribusiness (sugar, dairy and gourmet foods, agricultural equipment, genetics and veterinary products), environmental management, water, medicaments, education, tourism, fashion, sporting and surfing goods, gaming equipment and other services.
+In addition to assisting Australian companies successfully invest and expand in Peru, Austrade helps companies take advantage of opportunities to export goods and services to Peru.

-For information on doing business and opportunities in Peru please see the Austrade website: Peru Market Profile.
+For information on doing business and opportunities in Peru please see the Austrade Peru Market Profile.

-Mining is vital to Peru’s development and is a significant contributor to its GDP and reducing its poverty rates from around 40 per cent to 25.8 per cent over the last ten years.
+Mining is vital to Peru’s development and is a significant contributor to its GDP and reducing its poverty rates from around 42.4 per cent to around 23.9 per cent over the last ten years.
 Peru is in the top five rankings globally for production of important minerals and metals including lead, silver, zinc, tin, gold and copper.
-It holds fourth place in global mining exploration investment.
+It holds fourth place in global mining exploration investment, which is estimated to account for 5 per cent of the global exploration market.
 New projects valued at more than US$30 billion are expected to proceed over the next five years.
-While a high proportion of Peru’s mineral exports is derived from the largely multinational-owned open cut operations, the majority of Peru’s mines are locally-owned and are underground operations.

 Every two years Peru hosts a major mining Expo and Convention - Extemin and Perumin.
 25 Australian companies participated in the Austrade managed Australia pavilion at Extemin in September 2013.